 - Philippians 2:22, “But you know Timothy’s proven worth, how as a son with a father he has served with me in the gospel.”
 (ESV)

-“So we have two kinds of fathers presented in this commandment: fathers in blood and fathers in office.
+First, Luther makes a distinction about what kind of father Jesus is talking about: “So we have two kinds of fathers presented in this commandment: fathers in blood and fathers in office.
 Or, those who have the care of the family and those who have the care of the country.

-Second, Luther says that it’s appropriate in some contexts to call earthly men “father” even when there is no biological relationship, only a spiritual one.
+Second, Luther says it’s appropriate in some contexts to call earthly men “father” even when there is no biological relationship, only a spiritual one.
 In fact, Luther says sometimes people don’t treat them with due honor:

 “For the only ones called spiritual fathers are those who govern and guide us by God’s Word.
-In this sense, St. Paul boasts his fatherhood [1 Cor.
+In this sense, St. Paul boasts of his fatherhood [1 Cor.
 4:15].
-Now, since they are fathers, they are entitled to their honor, even above all others.
-But to spiritual fathers the least amount of honor is bestowed.
+Since they are fathers, they are entitled to their honor, even above all others.
+But to spiritual fathers, the least amount of honor is bestowed.

 All are afraid that they will perish from bodily needs and cannot now support one respectable preacher, where formerly they filled ten potbellies.
-163 Because of this, we also deserve for God to deprive us of His Word and blessing and to allow preachers of lies to arise again and lead us to the devil.
+Because of this, we also deserve for God to deprive us of His Word and blessing and to allow preachers of lies to arise again and lead us to the devil.
 In addition, they will drain our sweat and blood.”

 Roman Catholicism and Lutheranism, part of the Protestant tradition, are two of the most prominent branches of the Christian religion.
 Many people find it interesting to compare and contrast...

 The Lutheran and Episcopalian traditions have profoundly impacted Protestant Christianity in Europe, the United States, and worldwide.
 Yet, these two branches of the Christian faith have similarities...